 Watch for cats.

-Gee, I wonder if there's any scientific stuff uh that they didn't need to do because they could have just asked me.
+Gee, I wonder if there's any scientific stuff that they didn't need to do because they could have just asked me.

 Save a little time.

-Oh, here's one from uh Anglia Ruskin University.
+Oh, here's one from Anglia Ruskin University.

-So did some research to find out that you can unlock autobiographical memories about your own life.
+So they did some research to find out that you can unlock autobiographical memories about your own life.

 That would be the autobiographical part.

-Um by looking at an image of yourself that the computer makes younger.
+By looking at an image of yourself that the computer makes younger.

-So they can take your you know, your current face, and while you're looking at the computer screen, the AI will turn it into a you know a young version of you, and then they claim that by looking at the young version of yourself, it triggers uh better, more extensive memories of your life at that time.
+So they can take your current face, and while you're looking at the computer screen, the AI will turn it into a young version of you.

-So, did they need to do that research?
+So do they need to do that research?

 Or could they just have asked me?

-Scott, do you think showing a picture of somebody looking youthful would uh increase their memories of those days?
+Scott, do you think showing a picture of somebody looking youthful would increase their memories of those days?

-Talk to any hymn to test.
+Talk to any hypnotist.

-Um here comes the cats.
+Here comes the cats.

-There's an agreement between Hamas and it looks like Israel and the United States and all the other Arab countries, uh, or Muslim countries in the area.
+Apparently, and things could change quickly, even while I'm doing the podcast, there's an agreement between Hamas and it looks like Israel and the United States and all the other Arab countries or Muslim countries in the area.

-Um, because that includes Turkey, non-Arab.
+Because that includes Turkey, non-Arab.

 But it looks like we got a deal to release the hostages, all of them.